Sign up to create your custom IntoAlbania trip

-More popularly known as the Palace of Brigades, the unique architecture and spectacular gardens of this site make it a must-see destination in Tirana.
+The Presidential Palace of Tirana, popularly known as the Palace of Brigades, boasts unique architecture and spectacular gardens making it a must-see destination in Tirana.

-The Presidential Palace is a monument of national heritage in Albania, one whose architecture is sure to leave an impression on you.
-The surrounding royal gardens here lend the entire place an atmosphere of relaxation and meditation.
-Entrance to the park is free of charge and you can stay as long as you like!
-Visiting hours are only on weekends, from 9 AM to 4 PM in the months of October-April and from 9 AM to 8 PM in the months of May-September.
+The Presidential Palace is a monument of national heritage in Albania, one whose architecture is sure to leave a lasting impression on you.
+The surrounding royal gardens here give the entire place an atmosphere of relaxation and meditation.
+Entrance to the park is free of charge and you can stay for as long as you like.
+Visiting hours are only on weekends, from 9 AM to 4 PM in the months of October to April, and from 9 AM to 8 PM in the months of May to September.

 The Presidential Palace is located opposite the hill of the National Martyrs Cemetery of Albania, along the national road that leads to Elbasan.
-The Palace does not look out into the main street as it was conceived to remain hidden behind the giant cypresses surrounding it.
-The Palace serves as the official residence of the President of the Republic of Albania and many important governmental receptions and ceremonies are also held here.
+The Palace does not look out into the main street, as it was conceived to remain hidden behind the giant cypresses surrounding it.
+The Palace serves as the official residence of the President of the Republic of Albania, and many important government receptions and ceremonies are also held here.

 The palace and its beautiful garden were inaugurated in May of 1941, during the visit of the Italian King Victor Emanuel III to Albania.
-Its construction actually began in 1936 and the initial project was designed by the Italian architect Julio Berté.
-The complex, both structure and garden, were commissioned by King Zog who intended them as his residence.
-After Italy’s invasion of Albania in 1939, and King Zog’s enforced exile from the country, the initial project changed.
+Its construction actually began in 1936, and the initial project was designed by the Italian architect Julio Berté.
+The complex, both structure and garden, were commissioned by King Zog who intended to use them as his residence.
+After Italy’s invasion of Albania in 1939, and King Zog’s forced exile from the country, the initial plans for the project changed.
 The construction was overseen by another Italian architect, Gerardino Bosio, who had different plans for it.
 Miraculously, the palace has succeeded in preserving its original shape throughout the tumultuous years of Albania’s history, surviving both World War II and the civil unrest of 1997.